Archived-Work-CodeFellows/Lab12-Mvc-Part-2/README.md

 ![MVC movie Results Page](mvc-movie.PNG)

-* The other links also interact have some some small implementation of bootstrap elements
+* The other links are also interactive and have some some small implementation of bootstrap elements on their views

 ***